jneidel/jneidel.com/README.md

 - renamed RSS feeds to `rss.xml`
 - hide articles with `excludeRss: true` in the front matter from rss feed
 - set Lastmod value based on last commit date

+## Copyright

+The contents of this repository are **NOT** to be used under any cirumstances without the explicit approval of the author.
+All copyrights belong to Jonathan Neidel.